 It's only when these smart dogs start outsmarting their owners does trouble ensue.
 Learn how to teach the most basic commands here.

-Which of these popular breeds do you have?
+Which of these popular dog breeds do you have?
+Do you think these are the smartest breeds in the world?
 Tell us in the comments!

 WATCH NOW: 5 Best Herding Dog Breeds